Hybrid models for homological projective duals and noncommutative resolutions: Introduction

+The more general case, for example when $G$ acts on $B$, or more precisely, when $B$ has orbifold singularities and/or it cannot be written as a global orbifold still has a similar structure.
+In such a case we have that $D(Y,W)$ is equivalent to the derived category of $\mathcal{A}$-modules for some sheaf of $A_{\infty}$-algebras $\mathcal{A}$, defined over the algebraic stack $Y$.
+We studied this case in detail in section \ref{sec:hybrid}.

-This result can be used to study HPD of several spaces.
-As mentioned above, the GLSM construction realizes the HPDs as hybrid model orbifolds, which can be identified with noncommutative resolutions as the equivalence suggests.
+These results can be used to study HPD of several spaces.
+As mentioned above, the GLSM construction realizes the HPDs as hybrid orbifold models, which can be identified with noncommutative resolutions, or derived categories of sheaves of $A_\infty$-modules, as the equivalence suggests.
 Therefore, given a projective embedding engineered by an abelian GLSM, the hybrid model describing the HPD can be read off following \cite{Chen:2020iyo}.
 One can then use the correspondence discussed in this paper to give a noncommutative geometric decription of the HPD.
+More precisle we apply these results to the follwoing families of examples \begin{enumerate} \item \textbf{HPD of degree $d$ Veronese embedding of $\mathbb{P}^{n}$}: The HPD of the degree $d$ Veronese embedding $\mathbb{P}(V)\hookrightarrow\mathbb{P}(\mathrm{Sym}^{2}V)$, $V\cong \mathbb{C}^{n+1}$ was studied in \cite{Chen:2020iyo,ballard2014derived} and is found to be given by a hybrid LG orbifold i.e. its target space $Y$ can be written as a global orbifold, specifically

+where $\mathcal{O}\left( -\frac{1}{d} \right)$ denotes an orbibundle (see appendix \ref{app:orbibundle}) and a superpotential of degree $d$ in the fiber coordinates.
+In section \ref{sec:HPDVeronese} we show that the B-brane category of this hybrid model can be written as

+where $\cA_{0}\cong \mathcal{A}_{D0}$ is the $A_{\infty}$-algebra described above.
+We also describe explicitly the components of the semiorthogonal decomposition (predicted in \cite{Chen:2020iyo}), in (\ref{eqver}), in terms of $\cA_{0}\sharp \mathbb{Z}_d$-modules. \item \textbf{HPD of Fano hypersurfaces}: The HPD of the degree $d$ Fano hypersurface inside $\mathbb{P}^{n}$, embedded naturally, is analyzed in section \ref{sec:Fanohyper}.
+This case, analyzed in \cite{Chen:2020iyo,ballard2014derived}, is similar to the HPD of the degree $d$ Veronese embedding, since the target space of the HPD is also a hybrid LG orbifold with target space given by a global orbifold, namely